 “Some people want it to happen, some wish it would happen, and others make it happen.”Michael Jordan

 Actions and desires are not as linked as you might think.
 In the work we do as sport psychologists and performance psychologists we don’t do as much work on thoughts and emotions as you might imagine.
 Why?
-At the end of the day, especially in sport, it’s all comes back to actions.
+At the end of the day, especially in sport, it’s all come back to actions.
 Would you rather kick the ball in the right way whilst thinking negatively or kick it incorrectly whilst thinking positively?

 “The minute you get away from fundamentals – whether its proper technique, work ethic or mental preparation – the bottom can fall out of your game, your schoolwork, your job, whatever you’re doing.”Michael Jordan

 As knowledge of sport psychology and sport science explodes we are at great risk of getting away from the fundamentals.
-In other words it is becoming harder and harder for athletes to stick to the basics.
+In other words, it is becoming harder and harder for athletes to stick to the basics.
 The great coaches can have it both ways.
 Their sport psychology knowledge can grow without letting this overcomplicate their coaching.
 Do you know what your fundamentals are?

 Sport Psychology Quotes By Coaches

-“It’s what you learn after you think you know it all that really counts”John Wooden
+“It’s what you learn after you think you know it all that really counts.”John Wooden

-“Good teams become great ones when the members trust each other enough to surrender the Me for the We”Phil Jackson
+“Good teams become great ones when the members trust each other enough to surrender the Me for the We.”Phil Jackson

 “Comfort the challenged, and challenge the comfortable”Ric Charlesworth